vekatze/neut/book/src/commands.md

 <div class="info-block">

-Modules in Neut are distinguished by their digests.
+Modules in Neut are distinguished by their digests (checksums).

 </div>